A credit report can be broken down into 6 parts.

 Who maintains Credit Reports?

-Credit Reports are maintained by the Credit Reporting Agencies, also known as the Credit Bureaus.
-Although most people think that there are only 3 credit bureaus, there are actually a lot more than that.
+Credit Reports are maintained by the Credit Reporting Agencies, also known as Credit Bureaus.
+Although most people think that there are 3 credit bureaus, there are actually a lot more than that.
 The 5 biggest credit reporting agencies are listed below.
-Click Here for more info about credit bureaus.

 Where can I get a FREE Credit Report?

 There are several websites that advertise free credit reports.
-Most of these sites are actually owned by the credit bureaus themselves, but still require a credit card and a subscription to give you access to the credit report..
-FreeCreditReport.com (Experian), FreeCreditScore.com (Experian), TrueCredit.com (TransUnion), etc… But there’s only one place to get your totally free credit report, without a credit card or subscription, as mandated by the Fair Credit Reporting Act (FCRA).
-AnnualCreditReport.com.
+Most of these sites are actually owned by the credit bureaus themselves, but still require a credit card and a subscription to give you access to credit reports.
+Here is a list of websites where you can access your credit reports for free.
+You can also access your free credit reports at AnnualCreditReport.com, the government mandated site which allows you access to a free credit report from each credit bureau annually.

 What is a Credit Score?